 Water sports enthusiasts, ahoy!!!
 Here are the top 12 water sports destinations for 2012.
 Spring and summer are not far away at these destinations so just grab your summer gear, book your trip now and head out to beautiful sun, blue waves, clear waters and that incredible rush of adrenaline.

 Whether it’s scuba diving, speed boating, surfing, parasailing, Australia is guaranteed to kick your adrenaline into high gear.
+With the help of a shipping luxury yachts company, you can even get your yachts shipped there and enjoy a tan in the middle of the sea.
 If it’s snorkeling you want, head to the Cape Byron Marine Park with its blue sea turtles and groupers.
 Water skiers, Gippsland Lakes awaits you with its Rip Curl Pro contest where surfers are guaranteed the biggest pipes they ever saw.
 Other great places are Ninety Mile Beach and the Murray River.

 On the Indian Ocean, Lakshadweep is fast becoming the water sports adventurer’s favorite haunt.
 Here you can go snorkeling, deep sea fishing, speed boating, wind surfing, kayaking, glass bottom boat sailing, lagoon fishing, water scooter riding and banana boating to your heart’s desire.
 The best locations are Agatti Island and the Bangaram Island of the Lakshadweep Islands.
 Lakshadweep islands are famous for coral reefs, lovely beaches and clear waters.